bcgov/aps-infra-platform/documentation/how-to/generate-service-account.md

 | `Content.Publish`        | Permission to update the documentation on the portal                                                                                                                                     |
 | `CredentialIssuer.Admin` | Permission to create Authorization Profiles for integrating with third-party Identity Providers; the profiles are available to be used when configuring Product Environments             |
 | `Access.Manage`          | Permission to approve/reject access requests to your APIs

+## v1 Service Accounts

+Service accounts created using early versions of the API Services Portal (prior to 2022) are only supported by the v1 of the Portal API, and v1.2.1 or less of the `gwa` CLI.
+These v1 service accounts can be identified by a short client ID with structure `sa-<gatewayId>-<id>`, whereas new service accounts have structure `sa-<gatewayId>-ca853245-<id>`.

+If you need to recreate a v1 service account for use in a CI/CD pipeline, you will also need to update your workflow to use a newer version of the `gwa` CLI.
+See [CI/CD Integration](/how-to/cicd-integration.md) for example configuration.

 ## Next steps